tagazok/my-workshops/static-web-apps/tutorial.md

 </div>

 * As we are creating a REST API that will be called by our website, the trigger we are looking for is the `HTTP trigger`.
-* Our first function will be used to retrieve our tasks list.
+* Our first function will be used to retrieve our task list.
 Let's call it `tasks-get`.
 * Select the `Anonymous` authorization level.

 <div class="box info">